n00bsaiboth/n00bsaiboth/README.md

 - Favorite OS: Debian and Arch Linux.
 - Also iterested in DevOps and cyber security.
 - Got the right attitude and willing and eager to learn more (humblebly).
+- When it comes to problem solving or trouble shooting.
+I don't get bored, bothered or frustrated so easy.
 - I'm at my home field, when working with Linux and backend, but also the frontend is doable.
 - Love to do documentation.